ALL STATE DATA UPDATED FOR 2023!

 Nerbaska Hearings Approval Over Time

-As the table and the below chart indicate, Nebraska has declined from being well above, to be equal to the national average when it comes to approvals at the Hearing level.
-In 2018, Nebraska ranked 23th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Nebraska has increased at the Hearing level from 2020 to 2022.
+In 2022, Nebraska ranked 19th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Nebraska are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Nebraska may have a significant bearing on your chances for approval.

 Also worthy of note is the fact that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.

 Nebraska SSDI Hearing Wait Times & Approval By Office